pe8ter/pslint/README.md

 $ npm install --save-dev pslint
 ```

-Then add the the rules' location and configurations to your _tsconfig.json_:
+Then add the rules' location and configurations to your _tslint.json_:

 ```json
 {